florianmahner/object-dimensions/docs/README.md

 ## Overview

-This repository provides the code to reproduce the main parts of the paper [Dimensions underlying the representational alignment of deep neural networks with humans](arxiv.org/pdf/2406.19087).
+This repository provides the code to reproduce the main parts of the paper .
 In addition, it provides the code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.

-The choices can be obtained by:

-1. Running behavioral experiments with humans.
-2. Simulating triplet choices from any representation space (e.g., DNN activations, neural recordings).

-The repository supports both the simulation of behavioral choices and the use of actual behavioral data to train an embedding model.
+This repository is split into two parts:
+1. Code and experiments to reproduce the main results of the paper [Dimensions underlying the representational alignment of deep neural networks with humans](arxiv.org/pdf/2406.19087).
+See [Main Experiments of the Paper](#main-experiments-of-the-paper) for more details.
+2. Code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
+See [Learning Representational Embeddings](#learning-representational-embeddings) for more details.

-## Installation and System Requirement
+## Installation and System Requirements

 ### Step 1: Install Poetry